 - Do not smoke during pregnancy.

-- Do not let anyone smoke around your baby.
+- Do not smoke or allow anyone to smoke around your baby.

-- After the first month offer a pacifier at all times of sleep.
+- Offer a pacifier at all times of sleep.

 Breastfeeding is important in reducing the risk of SIDS.